 The field of youth work has lost much of its revolutionary potential as it has become diffused within the global capitalist framework.

-In a previous post, I discussed in detail the economic-based definition of citizenship excludes young people from enjoying the full benefits of citizenship because of their lack of ability to contribute to the economy.
+In a previous post, Youth citizenship: An intersectional analysis, I discussed the economic-based definition of citizenship that excludes young people from enjoying the full benefits of citizenship because of their lack of ability to contribute to the economy.

-Youth workers uphold the status quo because they know that ‘it is dangerous to become visible within the diagram of power that constitutes the institutions within which we work’ .
+Youth workers uphold the status quo because they know that “it is dangerous to become visible within the diagram of power that constitutes the institutions within which [they] work” .

 Many youth workers are shielded by the privileges granted to us by the dominant culture, even if it is only via the category of adulthood.
 These privileges grant us a certain level of protection in society and invisibility from the gazes of disciplinary institutions.